TZstatsADS/Spring2019-Proj2-grp8/project_plan.md

 -  get Google API for this project and install related packages

-###wk 2 (2/14-2/20)
+### wk 2 (2/14-2/20)

 - figure out the insights of our shiny app and what kind of improvement we are going to perform

-- assign different tasks to members and check the progress regularly: find new datasets, data processing, ui design, data analysis for new insights, map plotting etc.
+- assign different tasks to members and check the progress regularly:

-#####Timeline:
+	+ Charlie: get the longitude and latitude of the restaurant address and UI design
+	+ Caihui: UI design: change the app interface, the welcome page, include transportation information, correct the bug of the previous webapp
+	+ Yuqiao & Weixuan: scrape the restaurant data from Yelp(picture, price, star, comments, opening hours...) and extract 6 keywords from the comments
+	+ Xiaoxi: design the trip advise part: randomly form a daily trip plan including where to go, how to go, the total cost

+##### Timeline:

 + Wed 2/13 9:00p.m. meet in person to brainstorm and discuss possible improvements
 + Fri 2/15 7:30p.m. meet in person to further discuss business insights, tools used and the framework of the whole project
 + ***DDL*** Fri 2/15 24:00 finalize the theme of our project and decide the following steps (assign possible analysis to team members)
-+ Mon 2/18 check the progress of the project, decide whether to change methods too complex and whether to try new methods
 + Mon 2/18 6:00p.m. go to TA's OH to get advices on our projects (about the insights or debug problems)
++ Tue 2/19 2:30p.m. meet in person to check the progress of the project, decide whether to change methods too complex and whether to try new methods

-###wk 3 (2/21-2/27)
+### wk 3 (2/21-2/27)

 - finalize the shiny app with all seperate parts perfectly done